 - 32. Each of the previous paragraphs is realleged herein. - 33.
 The CAN-SPAM Act makes it unlawful to send e-mail messages that contain, or are accompanied by, materially false or materially misleading Header Information.
 15 U.S.C. § 7704(a)(1). - 34.
+Header information is materially false or misleading under Section 7704(a)(1) where it includes an invalid or unregistered sender domain.
+In other words, the sender domain identified in the e-mail header as the domain from which the e-mail was sent is not a domain name that legitimately exists, could not be used to transmit an e-mail, and is therefore inherently false. - 35.
+Here, the header information in 1,245 e-mails contained sender domains that were spoofed (i.e., identifying an unrelated third party), or otherwise false or unregistered.

+Accordingly, these e-mails violate 15 U.S.C. § 7704(a)(1). - 36.
 Header information is materially false or materially misleading under Section 7704(a)(1) where it includes an inaccurate transmission IP address.
-In other words, the transmitting party represented that the e-mail was being sent from a specific domain, when in fact, the IP address used to actually transmit the e-mail does not match the represented sender domain or does not resolve to any actual domain.
-Under these circumstances, the header information is false on its face because it contains false transmission information. - 35.
-Here, 962 e-mails contained e-mail headers with IP addresses that were false in that they did not match the identified sender domains or did not resolve to any legitimate domain.
-Accordingly, these e-mails violate 15 U.S.C. § 7704(a)(1). - 36.
-Header information is materially false or materially misleading under Section 7704(a)(1) where it contains a generic "from" name and the e-mail is sent from a privacy-protected domain name, such that the recipient cannot identify the sender from the "from" name or the publicly available WHOIS information.
+In other words, the transmitting party represented that the e-mail was being sent from a specific domain, when in fact, the IP address used to actually transmit the e-mail does not match the represented sender domain.
+Under these circumstances, the header information is false on its face because it contains false transmission information.

-- 37. Here, 18,884 e-mails contained a generic "from" name and originated from a privacy-protected domain.
-Accordingly, these e-mails violate 15 U.S.C.
-7704(a)(1). - 38.
-Header information is materially false or materially misleading under Section 7704(a)(1) where the "from" name is deceptive in order to induce the recipient to open an e-mail under a false pretense. - 39.
-Here, 416 e-mails included "from" names that were deceptive in that they created the impression of an existing and ongoing transactional relationship between the sender and recipient where no such relationship actually existed, and where the e-mails were merely advertisements.
+- 37. Here, 1,303 e-mails contained e-mail headers with IP addresses that were false in that they did not match the identified sender domains.
+Accordingly, these e-mails violate 15 U.S.C. § 7704(a)(1). - 38.
+Header information is materially false or materially misleading under Section 7704(a)(1) where it contains a generic "from" name and the e-mail is sent from a privacy-protected domain name, such that the recipient cannot identify the sender from the "from" name or the publicly available WHOIS information. - 39.
+Here, 6,339 e-mails contained a generic "from" name and originated from a privacy-protected domain.
 Accordingly, these e-mails violate 15 U.S.C. § 7704(a)(1). - 40.
+The aforementioned accounts for 8,887 violations of 15 U.S.C. § 7704(a)(1). - 41.
 Pursuant to 15 U.S.C. § 7706(g)(3), XMission prays for relief in the amount of \$100 per violation of 15 U.S.C § 7704(a)(1).